 Consumption of Electricity

 Most electricity in the United States is generated from fossil fuel-based power plants.
-The burning of coal and natural gas to generate electricity produces greenhouse gas emissions and also generates significant air pollutants, such as particulate matter and sulfur dioxide.
-Electricity used at Clark University is purchased through National Grid, or generated by the 1,600 kW generator in the cogeneration plant.
+The burning of fossil fuels to generate electricity produces greenhouse gas emissions and also generates significant air pollutants, such as particulate matter and sulfur dioxide.
+Electricity used at Clark University is purchased through National Grid and includes renewable sources as well as fossil fuel resources, or is generated by the natural gas powered 2000 kW generator in the cogeneration plant.
 By reducing our consumption of electricity we both reduce greenhouse gas emissions and pollution, and save money.

 A commitment to continual efficiency upgrading impacts our electrical energy use.
 Upgrades to lighting technology, the addition of occupancy (motion) sensors, improved variable frequency drive motors, exterior and interior LED's are a few examples of recent electrical energy upgrades.
 Steam heat has replaced electric heat in several buildings, while use of space allows for greater lighting efficiency.
 Newly purchased equipment and appliances are Energy Star rated where applicable.
 All new Clark computer and copy equipment comes programmed for sleep mode.
 Managed programs of regular maintenance on refrigeration and other high-volume equipment improve our operating efficiency.
 Clark continues to explore both technology, strategies for efficiency, and usage patterns to conserve energy.
 (Please see an updated list of energy improvements in the Sustainable Clark drop down tab).